Peggy’s Cove Lighthouse Photography

 We don’t go anywhere without our Think Tank Camera Bags.
 Special offer!

-Our recommendation is to spend two idyllic days in this picturesque location.
-Embrace the beauty of the sunrise and sunset as you capture stunning photographs and photograph the mesmerizing sight of the Milky Way above.
-Be sure to see our Milky Way Information below and make sure you know HOW TO FIND THE MILKY WAY.
+Our recommendation is to spend two days in this picturesque location.
+Embrace the beauty of the sunrise and sunset, and photograph the mesmerizing Milky Way above at night.
+Be sure to see our Milky Way Information below, and make sure you know HOW TO FIND THE MILKY WAY.
 If you go at the wrong time, you will not see her!

 For your stay, we suggest our favorite sanctuary in the area – The Oceanstone Resort.
-Immerse yourself in its tranquil atmosphere, surrounded by the ocean’s rhythmic lullaby and the lush greenery of the surroundings.
-This hidden gem is truly a haven for nature lovers and photographers alike.
+Immerse yourself in its tranquil atmosphere.
+See our photos below.
+This location is truly a haven for nature lovers and photographers alike.

 • A DSLR camera that allows you to control your shutter, aperture and ISO.